WarnerMeinshegran/Casio-python-games/README.md

 ### TSA calc (Not maintained anymore)
 calulate surface area and volume currently only sphere bases are supported
+### commands.py
+A command line that can run one line code and multiline code!
+Very useful for testing some code.

 # How to install:
 https://github.com/WarnerMeinshegran/Casio-python-games/assets/92992442/e00fdc57-b8f9-4db0-b1ff-4ed9e1aec781

 ## Note:
 Always install the file "String_methodes.py" to your device/calculator